Kentia Palm – Howea forsteriana

 An elegant palm with dark, lustrous arching fronds coming from a single trunk.
 Its attractive shape makes it most desirable for interior decore.

-When grown indoors try to rotate to an outdoor position every 6 weeks for a week or so.
+When grown indoors try to rotate to a sheltered outdoor position every 6 weeks for a week or so.

 Although these are a relatively problem free plant a few problems can arise.

-- Brown foliage – Usually caused by sun scorch.
+- Brown spots on foliage – Usually caused by sun scorch.
 However also by very low humidity if grown indoors and by lack of water.

 - Yellow leaf tips – Usually caused by overwatering.